minetest/minetest/README.txt

 FREETYPE_INCLUDE_DIR_freetype2  - Only if building with Freetype2; directory that contains an freetype directory with files such as ftimage.h in it
 FREETYPE_INCLUDE_DIR_ft2build   - Only if building with Freetype2; directory that contains ft2build.h
 FREETYPE_LIBRARY                - Only if building with Freetype2; path to libfreetype.a/libfreetype.so/freetype.lib
+FREETYPE_DLL                    - Only if building with Freetype2 on Windows; path to libfreetype.dll
 GETTEXT_DLL                     - Only when building with Gettext on Windows; path to libintl3.dll GETTEXT_ICONV_DLL               - Only when building with Gettext on Windows; path to libiconv2.dll GETTEXT_INCLUDE_DIR             - Only when building with Gettext; directory that contains iconv.h